ysm051222/ysm051222.github.io/README.md

 As my understanding of linguistics is still developing, I'm currently exploring a wide range of topics within the field.

 ## Language
-Basically, I'm a bye-lingual.
+Basically, I'm a non-lingual.

-- Intermediate level - Korean, English
+- Intermediate level - Korean

-- Elementary level - Arabic, Japanese, Chinese
+- Elementary level - English, Arabic, Japanese, Chinese

 I am currently studying Arabic, Manchu and Japanese!
 I think their scripts are super cool.